NotionCue

 Check: Machine-Readable API Catalog per RFC 9727

 Goal: Publish an API catalog for automated API discovery, per RFC 9727.
-How to implement: create a well-known catalog returning application/linkset+json array.
-Each entry should include an "anchor" URL for the API and link relations for service-desc (OpenAPI spec), service-doc (documentation), and status (health/uptime endpoint).
-RFC 9727 defines a lightweight, standardized discovery format at /.well-known/api-catalog:
+How to implement: create a well-known catalog returning an application/linkset+json array.
+Each entry should include an "anchor" URL for the API and link relations for service-desc (an OpenAPI spec), service-doc (documentation), and status (a health or uptime endpoint):

 {